-Return To: SystemMaintenance
+Return To: Maintenance Tab

 Cashpoint MaintenanceRename Cashpoint

 The Cashpoint maintenance also allows renaming Cashpoints if the user needs to do so.
 Remember that at this level, only the Cashpoint ID can be renamed.
 Renaming other definition settings such as Cashpoint name, address, etc. is possible at the Cashpoint level in the Cashpoint definition window, under the Basic tab.